Hampton Water Treatment Works: Hampton Water Treatment Works and surrounding area 1950

+Heritage listing

+The Karslake, Ruston and Morelands buildings received Grade II listing in 1968.
+The Waterworks gatehouse, and the cast iron gates and railings enclosing the Riverdale and Morelands buildings were listed Grade II in 1983.

 Operations

 Map of the Thames Water Ring Main in London, showing connected water treatment works and pumping stations.

 In addition to water abstracted locally from the Thames the waterworks also receives water from other sources.
 Water is supplied via the Staines Reservoirs Aqueduct (built 1902) from the King George VI Reservoir (1947) and Staines Reservoirs (1902) which receive their water from the River Thames at Hythe End, just above Bell Weir Lock.
 The aqueduct passes, and transports water from, the Queen Mary Reservoir (1924) and the Water Treatment Works at Kempton Park, which used to be connected to Hampton via the Metropolitan Water Board Railway.
 Water was also supplied from the Knight and Bessborough Reservoirs (1907) and the Queen Elizabeth II Reservoir (1962) on the opposite (south) side of the Thames.
 The Hampton works is also the starting point of the Thames-Lea tunnel (1960) which transfers water to the reservoirs in the Lea Valley.

 The waterworks conducts a test of its warning siren (to be used in the event of an unauthorised or accidental release of chlorine or other hazardous material) every Tuesday at approximately 9 a.m.
 The siren is a former air raid siren dating from the Second World War, and is audible throughout Hampton and Molesey.